 Particularly for unrefined honey, it is a source of some nutrients and polyphenols.

 Despite this, it will never be a perfect choice since it is so high in sugar.

-Honey’s glycemic score ranges from 35 to 58, depending on the concentration of fructose present (26).
+Honey’s glycemic score can be as low as 35, depending on the concentration of fructose present (26).

 15) Maple Syrup

 Maple syrup is another non-refined caloric sweetener, originating in Canada and the United States.

 Maple syrup has a glycemic index of 54 (27).